gaviteros/brackets-open-in-browser/README.md

 #### For support & issues
 Please post your issues, feature changes/requests of this extension using [github](https://github.com/DH3ALEJANDRO/brackets-open-in-browser/issues).
 I will try to improve this extension.

+* thanks to [carlosgodri](https://github.com/carlosgodri) by the Portuguese translation.
 * thanks to [Denisov21](https://github.com/Denisov21) by the Italian translation.
 * thanks to [NicolasKAROLAK](https://github.com/NicolasKAROLAK) by the french translation.
 * thanks to [kasik96](https://github.com/kasik96) by advising one logo.